 Kishida met President Yoon in September, but political disunity in South Korea still hinders progress on common challenges, such as the threat from North Korea.

-Prime Minister Fumio Kishida meets with South Korean President Yoon Suk-yeol at the Presidential Residence of South Korea, September 6. (©Kyodo)
+Prime Minister Fumio Kishida meets with South Korean President Yoon Suk-yeol at the Presidential Office in Seoul, South Korea, September 6. (©Kyodo)

 Bitter comments are being exchanged as politicians in South Korea wrestle over the relationship with Japan.